-Price points for adjustable beds vary greatly depending on material used and the features that are included.
+Price points for adjustable beds vary greatly depending on the material used and the features that are included.
 The good news is that the popularity of adjustable beds has greatly reduced the price tags of these beds over the years.
-The popularity of this bed category still outweighs the amount of companies that are producing them, so the consumer is left with multiple competing companies that are doing their best to produce beds that are both high in quality and as low in price as possible.
+The popularity of this bed category still outweighs the number of companies that are producing them, so the consumer is left with multiple competing companies that are doing their best to produce beds that are both high in quality and as low in price as possible.
 Now, this does not mean that adjustable beds are cheap, especially adjustable beds that are made to last for decades and not just for a few years.
-For quality adjustable beds, a consumer can expect to spend around $1800 – $2500 or, for some of the more high end models of adjustable beds, they can expect to spend as much as $5000.
+For quality adjustable beds, a consumer can expect to spend around $1800 – $2500 or, for some of the more high-end models of adjustable beds, they can expect to spend as much as $5000.
 While the price tag may seem steep, the benefits that adjustable beds provide over the years that they are used far outweigh the initial cost.

 Q: How Does a Person Pick the Best Adjustable Bed?

 Picking the right adjustable bed for your needs really depends on what you are hoping to get out of the product.
 This question becomes difficult to answer because, like beds, all sleepers are unique in what they need to achieve that perfect night’s rest.
 If you a person that experiences a lot of lower back pain, the right choice for you may be different than a person that is looking to relieve snoring or sleep apnea.
-In our opinion, the best way to determine the correct bed for you situation is to speak to a representative that knows these products inside and out.
-At Flexabed, our in-house staff have been working with flexible beds for years and, as a result, are more than adept at helping you select the correct bed for your needs.
+In our opinion, the best way to determine the correct bed for your situation is to speak to a representative that knows these products inside and out.
+At Flexabed, our in-house staff has been working with flexible beds for years and, as a result, are more than adept at helping you select the correct bed for your needs.

 Q: What Types of Mattresses Work With Flexible Beds